Ackermanz/cpo-lab3/README.md

 # GROUP-NAME - DOBBY - lab 3 - variant 5

-- We define a class named SDFGraph and a class named Node.The former class is used to define a Synchronous Data Flow(SDF) class.
+- We define a class named SDFGraph and a class named Node.
+The former class is used to define a Synchronous Data Flow(SDF) class.
 Its initialization name means the object's name, list token_inputs and token_outputs means its literal meaning, list nodes means the set of all nodes.
 The latter class is used to define a Node class contain its input and output token and its function.
-Its initialization name means the node's name,list inputs and outputs means a node that connects it,list function means the function the node effects.
+Its initialization name means the node's name, list inputs and outputs means a node that connects it, list function means the function the node effects.

-- Secondly, we add all nodes to nodes list and  put the output token and input token into queue.They are used to calculate the solution of quadratic formula.
+- Secondly, we add all nodes to nodes list and  put the output token and input token into queue.
+They are used to calculate the solution of quadratic formula.

 - Thirdly, we traverse all nodes in list nodes, we calculate the function effected it and we also record their input and output,then we put them into a queue so that the relationship between nodes are recorded.